ColgateUniversityComputerScience/cosc101text/wayofprogram.rst

 parse:
     To examine a program and analyze the syntactic structure.

-print statement:
-    An instruction that causes the Python interpreter to display a value on the screen.

 .. rubric:: Exercises

 1. Ways to get help in Python.
 These two quasi-exercises show you